Multi-Winner Voting with Approval Preferences: Laminar Proportionality and Priceability

 The second property, which we will discuss in more detail, is \emph{priceability}.
-Intuitively, we say that a committee $W$ is priceable if we can endow each voter a fixed budget and if for each voter there exists a payment function such that: \begin{inparaenum}[(1)] \item each voter pays only for the elected candidates she approves of, \item each candidate gets a total payment of 1, and \item there is no group of voters who approve a non-elected candidate, and who in total have more than one unit of unspent budget. \end{inparaenum}
+Intuitively, we say that a committee $W$ is priceable if we can endow each voter with the same fixed budget and if for each voter there exists a payment function such that: \begin{inparaenum}[(1)] \item voters do not spend more than their allotted budget, \item voters pay only for the candidates they approve, \item each elected candidate gets a total payment of 1; candidates that are not elected receive no payments, and \item there is no group of voters who approve a non-elected candidate, and who in total have more than one unit of unspent budget. \end{inparaenum} Priceability is a notion of proportionality as it distributes power to groups of sufficient size; a large enough group receives enough collective budget to afford one or more candidates in the committee.